 Well, that explains a lot of our experience, but it can't explain some of it.

-So Pasternak writes that he had to put in all these uncanny coincidences in the book just to incorporate that mysterious part of life That cannot be covered through sheer cause and effect.
+So Pasternak writes that he had to put in all these uncanny coincidences in the book just to incorporate that mysterious part of life that cannot be covered through sheer cause and effect.

-You just mentioned Dr. Zhivago, and one of the analogies I always use when I talk about synchronicity is James Bond.
+And one of the analogies I always use when I talk about synchronicity is James Bond.

 But that's not why I called, to tell you that.

-The reason that I called was that I've been on my own synchronicity research line for some time, and one of the things I do is collect watches.
+The reason that I called was that I've been on my own synchronicity research line for some time.

-I bought the astrology watch that you were selling years ago, and one of the watches that I got was a fishing time watch.
+And one of the watches that I got was a fishing time watch.

-I used that watch.
+And I use that watch.

-Now, what that watch does is it maps the diurnal cycle of the moon.
+Now what that watch does is it maps the diurnal cycle of the moon.

-There are four quadrants, moon set, moon noon, moon rise, and I forget what the other one's called.
+Moon set, moon noon, moon rise, and I forget what the other one's called.

-Now, I started setting that alarm just For the exercise of setting the alarm.
+Now I started setting that alarm just for the exercise of setting the alarm.

 Interesting things like the tension of the day would break.

-A bunch of people were in a very oppressive day and people snapping at each other and so forth.
+For example, I was in a conference room in a business meeting with a bunch of people in a very oppressive day and people snapping at each other and so forth.

 And someone in that meeting said something funny.